lorentzpy/jedoxpy/README.md

 * Uses the HTTP/1.1 OLAP API of Jedox.
 * Cloud-compatible

-* This is still a beta version.
-I've been working alone on the project, and this is my very first Python project so I'm open for criticism :-).
-I know Jedox very well, and Python a bit
+* This is still a beta version of the beta version.
+I've been working alone on the project, and this is my very first Python project so I'm open for criticism and advice.
+Feel free to contribute!

 ## Usage